luke-snider/GlyphGiffer/README.md

 • GlyphGiffer lets you export glyphs from a folder of .ufo files as an animated .gif.

-• Typedesigners can create a time laps of the design process of a certain charactershape from all .ufo files created in the design process.
+• Type designers can create a time laps of the design process of a certain charactershape from all .ufo files created in the design process.

 • Input ether glyphnames seperated by / (e.g. /Aacute/Ampersand/Eth) or a string of A-Z and a-z chars (e.g. ABCDEFG)